 Thank you for your interest in teaching children and developing your teaching skills.
 Teaching children in the mountain environment provides a unique challenge.
 Working with kids requires both strong foundations in the fundamentals of snow sports as well as a solid knowledge of the way kids feel, behave, think and move.
 To this end, PSIA initially created the Junior Education Team (JET’s) to help facilitate a program of how to teach children well.
 The ACE (Advanced Children’s Educator) was the outcome of a developed curriculum showing mastery of clinic content and theory.
-Over the past decade this curriculum has evolved into the Children’s Specialist Program.
-The Children’s Specialist program is a certificate based program that follows the concepts and curriculum of the National Children’s Specialist Standards.
+Over the past decade this curriculum has evolved into the Children’s Specialist Credential.
+The Children’s Specialist credential is a certificate based program that follows the concepts and curriculum of the National Children’s Specialist Standards.

 HOW we teach – utilization of the teaching model helps organize the way in which information is delivered to the student.
-The Children’s Teaching Cycle is a specific version of the ATM teaching cycle that incorporates a fun way to disseminate fundamental information to the client.

-WHO we teach – understanding the student, creating the student profile is the most effective process in determining guest needs: the child’s Cognitive, Affective and Physical profiles.
+WHO we teach – understanding the student, creating the student profile is the most effective process in determining guest needs: the child’s Cognitive, Affective and Physical (CAP model) profiles.
 Incorporating theories related to developmental growth including those of Piaget, Maslow, Kohlberg and Gardner assist in profile development.

 The premise of the Children’s Specialist Standard is based upon the concepts of “levels of understanding” levels that define stages of learning within degrees of understanding.
 Just as certification is a measure of understanding, levels of certification represent stages of understanding.
-Although not a certification, Children’s Specialist participants will be expected to meet levels of competency as defined by CS 1 and CS 2 standards.
+As a credential, Children’s Specialist participants will be expected to meet levels of competency as defined by CS 1 and CS 2 standards.
 Participants will be held to the knowledge and performance standards of the level at which they are participating as well as the criteria for all preceding levels.
 Levels of participant expectation are based on Bloom’s Taxonomy, referenced further in the CS Standard.